INFORMATION TO SHARE WITH YOUR KIDS ABOUT DEMENTIA.

 • Embarrassment

-• A sense of responsibility or a reluctance to accept it
+• A sense of responsibility or reluctance to accept it

 • Despair and hopelessness